In my post, I show you how you can create a WordPress blog from scratch, step by step.

 On the next page, select ‘Add New’.

-You can install plugins from your WordPress admin.
+You install plugins from your WordPress admin.
 To start, hover your mouse over ‘Plugins’ on the left and select ‘Add New’ from the popup menu.

 My recommended plugins

 Akismet Anti-Spam – Akismet monitors spam in your blog post comments.
 The plugin separates suspected spam comments for you to review.